The Best Easy Buttermilk Muffin Recipe

 How Do You Fix Muffins That Are Too Dry?

-If your batter seems too dry, add in more buttermilk or a little more oil to give it more moisture.
-If you are gluten free, adding a little more oil, some applesauce, or another egg will help with the dryness.
+If your batter seems too dry, add more buttermilk or a little more oil to give it more moisture.
+If you are gluten-free, adding more oil, some applesauce, or another egg will help with the dryness.

 What Can I Substitute for Buttermilk in a Muffin Recipe?

-If you don’t have buttermilk or buttermilk powder, you can easily make your own!
+You can easily make your own if you don’t have buttermilk or buttermilk powder!
 Here’s my tutorial on How to Make Your Own Buttermilk.
 You can do this with regular dairy milk or dairy-free milk.
-You could also replace buttermilk with sour cream or greek yogurt, depending on the recipe and the other ingredients.
+Depending on the recipe and other ingredients, you could also replace buttermilk with sour cream or greek yogurt.

 How to Customize the Buttermilk Muffin Recipe